ROCm/hipBLASLt/docs/clients.rst

         --grad          grad                    GEMM_STRIDED enable grad: 0 or 1 (default is 0)
         --use_e         use_e                   GEMM_STRIDED enable use_e: 0 or 1 (default is 0)
-        --bias          bias                    GEMM_STRIDED enable bias and choose bias src: A, B, D --scaleDVec     scaleDVec               GEMM_STRIDED enable scaleDVec: 0 or 1 (default is 0) --header        header                  Print header for output (default is enabled) --timing        timing                  Bechmark GPU kernel performance:0 or 1 (default is 1) --bench_count   bench_count             Number of benchmark runs (default is 3)
+        --bias          bias                    GEMM_STRIDED enable bias and choose bias src: A, B, D --header        header                  Print header for output (default is enabled) --timing        timing                  Bechmark GPU kernel performance:0 or 1 (default is 1) --bench_count   bench_count             Number of benchmark runs (default is 3)